gflynn15/Stock_Analytics_DashBoard/README.md

 Hello and welcome to my Github Repository.
-Below is a project I put together to assist me with improving my data pipeline development and analytical skill set.
+Below is a project I put together to assist me with improving my data pipeline development and analytics skill set.
 From this project I learned how to utilize an API for a datafeed, develop a dashboard to visualize the data, as well as how to deploy it to the web for others to see and utilize.

 **Project Background:**
-- This project's purpose was to assist with improving my knowledge of dashboard development and web based deployment.
+- This project's purpose was to assist with improving my knowledge of dashboard development and web application deployment.

 **Project Scope:**
 - To deploy a live web based dashboard that provides end users with a simple tool to utilize to visualize company stock pricing information.